egebilecen/PZServerDiscordBot/README.md

 - `!backup_server` command for backing up the server easily.
 ![Backup Command Example 1](https://github.com/egebilecen/PZServerDiscordBot/blob/main/readme_images/bot%20features/Screenshot_7.png)
 ![Backup Command Example 2](https://github.com/egebilecen/PZServerDiscordBot/blob/main/readme_images/bot%20features/Screenshot_8.png)
+- Localization system!
+You can check available localizations using `!localization` command.
+See the [Localization](#localization) section about how to translate the bot.
+<i>**Note:** It is not possible to translate commands and their descriptions at the moment.
+It might change in future, though.</i>

 # Installation
 #### Creating the Discord Bot